Last Updated: April 1, 2023 | Previous Versions

 “Security Addendum” means the Snowflake Security Addendum, made available at www.snowflake.com/legal.

-“Service” means a Snowflake software-as-a-service offering made generally available and ordered by Customer as set forth in an Order Form.
+“Service” means a Snowflake software-as-a-service offering made generally available and ordered by or for Customer as set forth in an Order Form.

-“Snowflake” means Snowflake Inc. or its Affiliate which executes an Order Form that is governed by this Agreement.
-Unless otherwise specified in the Order Form or this Agreement, the Snowflake entities contracting with Customer or the Customer Affiliate hereunder is as set forth under “Contracting Entities” at www.snowflake.com/legal.
+“Snowflake” means Snowflake Inc. or its Affiliate, as applicable.
+For clarity, unless otherwise specified in the Order Form or this Agreement, the Snowflake entity contracting with Customer or the Customer Affiliate hereunder is as set forth under “Contracting Entities” at www.snowflake.com/legal.